-Independent advisors are on the front lines of a real war
+Independent financial professionals are on the front lines of a real war

 Cyberattacks are grabbing more national headlines than ever.
 Cybercriminals attack anonymously from IP addresses that bounce all over the globe, stealing personal information and identities from individuals, nonprofits, corporations and governments.